 Management of Utilities in and Adjacent to the Public Right-of-Way: Survey of Practices

 RPT-MUAPRW-E

 The intention of this effort was to gather practices from across Canada supplemented by a project-specific questionnaire distributed to the road authorities of each province and territory as well as one municipality in each province.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-mgmt-utilities-row.pdf
+http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-mgmt-utilities-row.pdf and the control of the control of

 Media type: PDF

 Download

 2008

 Free

-Guidelines for Understanding, Use and Implementation of Accessible Pedestrian Signals PTM-ACCPED This publication on accessible pedestrian signals (APS) contains guidelines that were prepared in response to the evolving needs of people with vision loss; technological advances in the accessible pedestrian signals industry; and $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac$ the need to address the high degree of variability amongst APS installations in Canada.
+Guidelines for Understanding, Use and Implementation of Accessible Pedestrian Signals PTM-ACCPED $This publication \ on \ accessible \ pedestrian \ signals \ (APS) \ contains \ guidelines \ that \ were \ prepared \ in \ response \ to:$ the evolving needs of people with vision loss; technological advances in the accessible pedestrian signals industry; and $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac$ the need to address the high degree of variability amongst APS installations in Canada.
 The publication's objective is to act as a set of stand-alone national guidelines for the understanding, use and implementation of APS in Canada and to expand upon the APS provisions within the Manual of Uniform Traffic Control Devices for Canada.
 The guidelines are intended to provide deploying agencies with practical information on public liaison, accessible pedestrian signals installation prioritization and design, installation, operations and maintenance.
 Above all, they are intended to provide the instructions necessary to meet the accessible pedestrian signal needs of people with vision loss.
 Disponible en français: Lignes directrices pour la compréhension, l'utilisation et la mise en oeuvre des signaux sonores pour piétons (2008) Media type: eBook, Print 2008 Member Price: \$ 59.00, Regular Price: \$ 79.00